creichen/teal/README.md

 `java -jar libs/code-prober.jar --autoprobes nameErrors,semanticErrors,reports --syntax teal --source <source.teal> compiler/teal-0.jar -D`

-The parameter `--autoprobes` lists all attributes in the `Program` AST node from which code-prober will extract `lang.common.Report` objects that it then shows as warning/error/info messages overlaid over the source code.
+The parameter `--autoprobes` lists all attributes in the `Program` AST node from which CodeProber will extract `lang.common.Report` objects that it then shows as warning/error/info messages overlaid over the source code.